Road to India (Family Guy): Cultural references

 English playwright William Shakespeare is seen taking a walk in one of the cutaways, receiving homophobic abuse for wearing a ruff.
 In another, Peter competes in a "Tori Spelling Bee", spelling disparaging words about the actress.
 The wedding of Chris Martin and Gwyneth Paltrow is seen in another cutaway, where the minister concludes the service by saying "I now pronounce you pretentious and terrible".
 Peter explains that he is speaking incoherently after drinking four Ensure health drinks.

-Stewie refers to India as "where The Beatles came to ruin their music", and a local queries the two Americans on why director Wes Anderson came there to make his "worst movie", The Darjeeling Limited.
+Stewie refers to India as "where the Beatles came to ruin their music", and a local queries the two Americans on why director Wes Anderson came there to make his "worst movie", The Darjeeling Limited.
 After a bad pun on New Delhi as New Deli by Stewie, the four-armed elephant-headed deity Ganesha plays a sting.

 Reception

 "Road to India" scored a 1.2 rating in the 18–49 demographic, and was watched by 2.59 million viewers, making it Fox's highest-rated show of the night.

 The episode received mixed reviews.
 Jesse Schedeen of IGN gave the episode 4.4 out of 10.
 He was critical of the subplot involving Peter, seeing it as another instance of Peter becoming obsessed with a new hobby, and deemed the character "an incredible jerk" for showing no contrition after ruining Joe's favorite activity.
 On the main plot, Schedeen felt that the opening scenes were too typical of Brian's egocentric and pretentious behavior, but it was still "pretty clever" to illustrate this with Brian not knowing what time zones are.
 He was not impressed by the jokes on India which he considered to be clichés, including references to overpopulation, reverence of cattle and the bindi.
 Schedeen noted that the episode lacked the Road to... staple of a long and humorous musical number, but he was impressed that Brian was finally being honest in a relationship and saved Padma from an arranged marriage.

 However, Lisa Babick of TV Fanatic called the episode "hilarious from beginning to end", despite stating that she would have preferred an episode without a sub-plot.
 She found some jokes, including the Jeb Bush one, "incredibly ridiculous, but it was hard not to laugh".
 On a joke about Indians being shut down by pressing on their bindis, she judged that "I am ashamed to say I could not stop laughing at that scene.
 It was the most culturally offensive thing ever, but it was funny as hell".

-Writing for TV Equals, Mark Trammell found the Indian clichés funny despite their stereotypical nature, and the Bollywood-style musical finalé "admittedly a lot of fun".
+Writing for TV Equals, Mark Trammell found the Indian clichés funny despite their stereotypical nature, and the Bollywood-style musical finale "admittedly a lot of fun".